Hungreebee-Technologies/Nestjs-Keyset-Paginator/README.md

 }
 ```

-- to get next page use this "next_key" object as "start_key" in next request
+- To get next page use this "next_key" object as "start_key" in next request.

 Example: